 How we teach calculations to your child

-In Key Stage 1, the children are introduced to informal methods of calculating using pictures and number lines to explain and record their work.
+In Key Stage 1, the children are introduced to informal methods of calculating.
+We use concrete resources, pictorial and visual representations, such as tens frames or Dienes, to explain and record their work.
 As the children progress through the school, they are introduced to more formal methods of calculating to explain and record their work.
-Children are given opportunities to use a range of equipment to support and enhance their learning.

 Mental methods first

 Children are always encouraged to consider if a mental calculation would be appropriate before using written methods.
 Children talk about their own methods, whilst listening to others and identifying the most efficient.

 Why children need to do written calculations

 - To represent work that has been done practically

 - To support, record and explain mental calculation